Petersen Events Center: Other uses

 The Petersen Events Center serves as more than just the home court of the Panthers basketball teams.
 Located within the facility is a 40000 sqft Baierl Student Recreation Center featuring four racquetball courts, two squash courts, Cybex weight machines, a free weight area, aerobics practice room, martial arts room, health assessment area, and aerobic area with treadmills, exercise bikes, elliptical and Stairmaster machines and four plasma TVs.

 In addition, the McCarl Panthers Hall of Champions, which pays homage to and displays memorabilia from past Pitt athletics achievements, and the official Pittsburgh Panthers Team Store are located in the main lobby of the Pete.

 Also included is the Willis Center for Academics for student athletes which includes computer and writing labs, a math and science area, individual tutor rooms, and a career resource area.

 Also, a food court is located within the Pete and is available to students and others during the weekdays in addition to when events are being hosted within the arena.

-The arena also features and auxiliary practice basketball facility, athletic training, office and media facilities.
+The arena also features an auxiliary practice basketball facility, athletic training, office and media facilities.

 The Pitt women's volleyball team plays some bigger matches occasionally at the Pete, instead of its primary venue, Fitzgerald Field House.
 The Panthers hosted the opening weekend of the 2018, 2019, and 2021 tournaments at the Pete.

 The Pete also hosts the university's commencement ceremony.

-On Wednesday, October 23, 2019, All Elite Wrestling broadcast its weekly TV series Dynamite live on TNT network, and will host another episode of Dynamite on August 11, 2021, as well as the premiere of AEW Rampage on August 13, 2021.
+On Wednesday, October 23, 2019, All Elite Wrestling broadcast its weekly TV series Dynamite live on TNT network.
+The event hosted the fifth anniversary of Dynamite on October 2, 2024.